From our blog itRosary

 Italy overturned

 “A feeling that I have often experienced is that of being in some kind of Parallel Italy stops in time thirty or forty years ago ”, says Giorgio.
 But he says it as a compliment, because it reminds him of the Italy he knew when he was a kid: “less globalized, less frenetic, less consumerist, more liveable and more human”.
 Giorgio adheres to Enzo's thought: "it is undoubtedly the most European country in Latin America.
-And it is also a kind of overturned Italy placed there at the end of the world, as he says Papa Francesco".
+And it is also a kind of overturned Italy placed there at the end of the world, as he says Pope Francesco".

 argentina - view of Ciudad by day